 According to yoga, the nerve endings below the fingernails are directly connected to the roots of a person’s hair.
 Rubbing the nails against one another improves the blood circulation in the scalp, which in turn reduces gray hair.
 Yoga asanas and kapalabhati are also said to help in arresting the graying process.

-Keep hand near the chest.
+Keep your hands near the chest.
+Keeping the thumbs straight, curl the fingers inward.
 Rub the nails of the eight fingers against each other for 5 to 10 minutes for 30 days.
-This slows down hair loss, with reduction of gray hair and split ends.
+This slows down hair loss, with reduction in gray hair and split ends.
 It also makes your hair lustrous and strong.

-Mandukasana is very good for premature graying hair and help to stop further graying of hair.
+Mandukasana helps halt premature graying hair.
 It is also useful for some other illnesses like constipation, diabetes, and digestive disorders.
 It can effectively reduce weight of the thighs, hips, and the abdomen.
 This asana strengthens the lower parts of the loins.